hmartiniano/webclipper/README.md

-# webclip
+# webclipper

-**webclip** is a simple Python tool to fetch the main content of a webpage and convert it into clean, readable Markdown or plain text.
+**webclipper** is a simple Python tool to fetch the main content of a webpage and convert it into clean, readable Markdown or plain text.
 It removes clutter like ads, headers, and navigation bars, letting you focus on the article's text.

 It can be used as a command-line application for quick conversions in your terminal or as a library in your own Python projects.